 |88189||FLOWCYTOMETRY/READ 16 & >|| $69.16|

 |G0482||DRUG TEST DEF 15-21 CLASSES || $126.22 |

 |G0483||DRUG TEST DEF 22+ CLASSES || $160.47 |

 In accordance with Assembly Bill (AB) 1494 (Committee on Budget), the DHCS is required to:

-Implement a ten percent payment reduction, excluding services under the Family Planning, Access, Care and Treatment (FPACT) program and outpatient hospital services, effective July 1, 2012 through June 30, 2015, for clinical laboratory and laboratory services until a new rate setting methodology is approved by the Centers for Medicaid & Medicare Services (CMS).
+- Implement a 10 percent payment reduction, excluding services under the Family Planning, Access, Care and Treatment (FPACT) program and outpatient hospital services, effective July 1, 2012 through June 30, 2015, for clinical laboratory and laboratory services until a new rate setting methodology is approved by the Centers for Medicaid & Medicare Services (CMS).

 As required by statute, the AB 97 payment reduction is also applied to the new payment methodology.